dair-ai/dair-ai.github.io/_posts/2020-05-11-BART-Summary.md

 **Left-to-right pre-training improves NLG** The Classical Language Model objective despite not doing well in inference or question answering tasks achieves SOTA on ELI5(Explain Like I'm 5) a NLG benchmark that with longer sequences values coherent and grammatically correct text.<br />
 **Bidirectional encoders are crucial for QA** Ignoring future context hinders the performance of left-to-right models.<br />

 While pre-training techniques and LM objectives are important, the authors make note of the fact that they do not provide the full picture.
-They report that their Permuted Language model performs much worse than XLNet bbecause BART lacks some of the valuable architectural innovations introduced in XLNet.
+They report that their Permuted Language model performs much worse than XLNet because BART lacks some of the valuable architectural innovations introduced in XLNet.

 ### **Results of the Large Scale Pre-training experiment**
 After the comparative experiment, the authors trained a bigger model with 12 layers, transformer-based architecture for autoencoding, and similar hyperparameters to [RoBERTa](https://arxiv.org/pdf/1907.11692.pdf).
 They used both a form of token masking at 30% and sentence permutation as pre-training text-noising techniques and run the model on 160GB of news, books, stories, and web text, again similarly to RoBERTa
 ![](https://lh4.googleusercontent.com/grHkzO3a2zUtdo-_AkH3sGhWmfGQ9_n4bAD0wm78kzVLpuzYFFdSwycnLIevdGUb5jVMJpGdA46LvZN_k0PDrCCObljSvgfcTo6PHevfpa5ZonMXn-C5tEXsUW1V33akbAIINi7whkA)

 BART is at its best in abstractive summarization tasks especially in the **XSum** benchmark that contains very few examples of summaries where phrases are present both in the summary and the original text.
-Besides surpassing the previous best systems in summarization by a considerable margin BART does well also in Natural language Inference(NLI) tasks and QA, where it is on par with the SOTA.
+Besides surpassing the previous best systems in summarization by a considerable margin BART does well also in natural language inference(NLI) tasks and QA, where it is on par with the SOTA.

 ### **Qualitative Analysis**
 The paper features also examples of the summaries produced by BART that can really give a sense of how well it does on the XSum data-set.